lure-sh/lure/README.md

 ## Why?

-The AUR is an amazing feature, and it's one of the main reasons I use Arch on all my daily driver devices.
-It is really simple while providing really useful functionality.
-I feel such a solution shouldn't be stuck in only a single distro, so I made LURE.

-Like the AUR, it uses simple bash build scripts, but it doesn't depend on bash being installed at all.
-It uses an embedded, pure Go implementation of bash instead.
-Similarly, it uses Git to download the repos and sources, but doesn't depend on Git being installed.

-This means it's really easy to deploy LURE on any distro that it has support for and on any CPU architecture.
-It also supports and automatically detects many package managers, so it's not limited to just `pacman`.
+Arch Linux's AUR is a very useful feature.
+It's one of the main reasons I and many others use Arch on most of their devices.
+However, Arch is not always a good choice.
+Whether you're running a server that needs to be stable over long periods of time, or you're a beginner and feel intimidated by Arch, there are many different reasons not to use it.
+Such useful functionality should not be restricted to only a single distro.
+That is what LURE is meant to solve.

 ---